Thank you for your interest in career opportunities with Carney Badley Spellman.

 - Employee Assistance Program

-Carney Badley Spellman seeks a construction attorney with a minimum of three years of construction experience.
-Experience should include prosecuting and defending multi-million dollar construction claims and drafting and negotiating construction contracts.
-The candidate should also have solid analytical, research and writing skills, knowledge of civil procedure, including discovery, e-discovery, depositions and motion practice.
+We are seeking candidates for a construction attorney with a minimum of three years construction and real estate litigation experience.
+In particular, experience should include prosecuting and defending multi-million dollar construction claims.
+Experience should also include drafting and negotiating construction contracts, solid analytical, research and writing skills, knowledge of civil procedure, including discovery, e-discovery, depositions and motion practice.
 Other credentials include top academic education, demonstration of quality communication skills and a passion for client service.

 Please email your cover letter, resume and writing sample to email@example.com.

 We are seeking applicants for a full-time e-discovery paralegal with 7+ years of experience.
 The paralegal will work for multiple attorneys in our commercial and construction law practice groups.

 - all aspects of e-discovery, retrieving documents from clients, uploading, reviewing, tagging, and processing productions

 - organizing and indexing documents produced, maintaining privilege logs